jbaumbach/cntrlc.me/README.md

 Facebook login makes security quick and easy, and no Facebook permissions are asked for.

-This demo shows implementations of a "REAN" stack:
+This demo shows an implementation of a "REAN" stack:

 * Redis database
 * Express 4 backend